do2blehelix/the-ml-handbook/content/handbook/statistics/1-central-tendency.md

 ## Median

-The middle / midpoint value in a sorted sequence. `Middle`
+A lesser used term in common language, but it has a huge significance in Statistics.
+Median is the middle / midpoint value in a sorted sequence. `Middle`
 _It divides the data 50(more):50(less)._

 ## Mode